Smartphone repair company B2X steps up expansion with Indian deal

 B2X itself manages customer services operations for phone repairs in more than 110 countries.

-Existing customers include Motorola Mobility, which Lenovo (0992.HK), the world's No. 4 phone supplier, has agreed to acquire from Google (GOOGL.O).
-Other clients include TCL Alcatel (000100.SZ), among the world's top 10 smartphone makers, and Coolpad (2369.HK), China's third-largest smartphone company.
+Existing customers include Motorola Mobility, which Lenovo, the world's No. 4 phone supplier, has agreed to acquire from Google.
+Other clients include TCL Alcatel, among the world's top 10 smartphone makers, and Coolpad, China's third-largest smartphone company.

 (Editing by David Goodman)